Aleksandr Dugin: Personal life

 Dugin's first wife was Evgenia Debryanskaya, a Russian activist.
 They have a son, Artur Dugin, whom they named in honor of Arthur Rimbaud.
 Dugin had a daughter, Darya Dugina, with his second wife, philosopher Natalya Melentyeva.
-On 20 August 2022, Dugin's daughter Darya Dugina was killed in a car bombing when the car she was driving exploded near Bolshiye Vyazemy, a suburb of Moscow.
-It is unclear whether she was targeted deliberately, or whether her father, who had been expected to travel with her but switched to another car at the last minute, was the intended target.
+On 20 August 2022, Darya Dugina was killed in a car bombing when the car she was driving exploded near Bolshiye Vyazemy, a suburb of Moscow.
+It is unclear whether she was targeted deliberately, or whether her father, who had been expected to travel with her, but switched to another car at the last minute, was the intended target.

 Sanctions

-On 11 March 2015, the United States Department of the Treasury added Dugin to its list of Russian citizens who are sanctioned as a result of their involvement in the Ukrainian crisis; his Eurasian Youth Union was targeted too.
+On 11 March 2015, the United States Department of the Treasury added Dugin to its list of Russian citizens who are sanctioned as a result of their involvement in the Russo-Ukrainian war; his Eurasian Youth Union was targeted too.
 In June 2015, Canada added Dugin to its list of sanctioned individuals.

-On 3 March 2022 the United States Department of the Treasury sanctioned the outlet Geopolitika due to its alleged control by Dugin.
+On 3 March 2022, the United States Department of the Treasury sanctioned the outlet Geopolitika due to its alleged control by Dugin.
 Additionally, the United States Department of the Treasury sanctioned Dugin's daughter Darya on the basis of her work as chief editor of the website United World International (UWI).
 According to the United States Department of the Treasury, UWI was developed as part of Project Lakhta, owned by Yevgeny Prigozhin, who is held responsible for part of the Russian interference in the 2016 United States elections.

-In January 2023 Japan imposed sanctions on Dugin.

-In January 2023 Ukraine imposed sanctions on Dugin for promoting Russia's invasion of Ukraine.
+In January 2023, both Japan and Ukraine imposed sanctions on Dugin for promoting Russia's invasion of Ukraine.